T helper cell: Structure and function

 Th cells contain and release cytokines to aid other immune cells.
 Cytokines are small protein mediators that alter the behavior of target cells that express receptors for those cytokines.
 These cells help polarize the immune response depending on the nature of the immunological insult (for example; virus vs. extracellular bacterium vs. intracellular bacterium vs. helminth vs. fungus vs. protist).

 Mature Th cells express the surface protein CD4 and are referred to as CD4+ T cells.
 CD4+ T cells are generally treated as having a pre-defined role as helper T cells within the immune system.
 For example, when an antigen-presenting cell displays a peptide antigen on MHC class II proteins, a CD4+ cell will aid those cells through a combination of cell to cell interactions (e.g. CD40 (protein) and CD40L) and through cytokines.

 Th cells are not a monolithic immunological entity because they are diverse in terms of function and their interaction with partner cells.
-In general, mature naive T cells are stimulated by professional antigen presenting cells to acquire an effector module.
+In general, mature naive T cells are stimulated by professional antigen presenting cells to acquire an effector function.
 These are defined by the presence of a lineage-determining (or lineage-specifying) transcription factor (also called master regulator, though the term has been criticized for being too reductive).
 The loss of function in a lineage specifying transcription factor results in the absence of the corresponding class of helper T cell which can be devastating for the health of the host.